 He is remembered as perhaps the most effective political fund raiser of his generation, helping to bankroll three successful general election campaigns.

 But he also faced controversy after accepting donations from disgraced tycoon Asil Nadir's Polly Peck firm.

-In August this year, he told the Daily Mail the Conservative Party should return the money - a call that has so far gone unheeded.
+He later told the Daily Mail the Conservative Party should return the money.

 "It is tainted money and it shames the Conservatives if they hang on to it.
 They have a moral duty to give it back," said the peer.

 In parallel with his political career, Lord McAlpine became a leading art collector and gallery owner, with an interest in artists such as Mark Rothko, Morris Louis and Jackson Pollock.